rakuten-ads/Rakuten-Reward-JS/README.md

 Notes:

 1. Make sure that your `accessToken` has access to RWDSDK API in API-C.
-2. Passing `refreshToken` is required, and will be used to automatically refresh the `accessToken` if the previous token is expired.
-3. Passing `userName` is required, and will be used to display the User's Name in Mission SDK Portal.
+2. Passing `userName` is optional, and will be used to display the User's Name in Mission SDK Portal.

 <br /><br />